Turbulence and dust fragility in protoplanetary discs: Data Availability

 The radiative transfer models are further employed to generate synthetic observations via \textsc{CASA} \citep{2022PASP..134k4501C}.
 We assume an on-source integration time of 30 mins with resolution of 0.05 arcsec.
-The synthetic observations are produced for face-on source (inclination angle $i=0^{\circ}$) at ALMA Bands 3 ($\lambda=3~\mathrm{mm}$) and 6 ($\lambda=1.3~\mathrm{mm}$) with thermal noise considered.
+This leads to average sensitivity of 17.72~$\mu$Jy/beam in Band 6 and 15.93~$\mu$Jy/beam in Band 3, as derived from the valid models (Section \ref{subsubsec:valid_models}).
+The resolution and sensitivity of synthetic observations are comparable to those of DSHARP observations \citep{2018ApJ...869L..41A}.
+The synthetic observations are produced for face-on sources (inclination angle $i=0^{\circ}$) at ALMA Bands 3 ($\lambda=3~\mathrm{mm}$) and 6 ($\lambda=1.3~\mathrm{mm}$) with thermal noise considered.